Modadugu Vijay Gupta

 I feel it an honour and privilege to be selected for the first Sunhak Peace Prize.
-I am glad that the Sunhak Peace Prize Committee recognises the importance of food security, environmental integrity and overall socioeconomic development as essential pre-requisites for a peaceful society.
-This becomes much more important in the present day context of increasing global population leading to more demand for food from declining natural resources and looming impact of global warming threatening the fragile ecosystem and lives and livelihood of large number of people if appropriate actions are not taken.
-I thank Madam Dr. Hak Ja Han Moon for her vision in establishing this award and reminding the global community the need to act fast for a food secure and peaceful world.
+I am glad that the Sunhak Peace Prize Committee recognizes the importance of food security, environmental integrity and overall socioeconomic development as essential pre-requisites for a peaceful society.
+This becomes much more important in the present context of increasing global population leading to more demand for food from declining natural resources and the looming impact of global warming threatening the fragile ecosystem and lives and livelihood of large number of people if appropriate actions are not taken.
+I thank Madam Dr. Hak Ja Han Moon for her vision in establishing this award and reminding the global community of the need to act fast for a food secure and peaceful world.

 I owe gratitude to a great number of people – the farming community, NGOs, scientists, planners and administrators in different countries where I worked without whose assistance and cooperation it would not have been possible for me to do what I have done.
 I would be failing in my responsibilities as a husband and father if I do not acknowledge the sacrifices my wife and children have made over the years to enable me to continue my work while living and working in remote areas of least developed and war torn countries in spite of threats to our lives.

 For eliminating hunger and malnutrition, we need a new approach of inclusive and sustainable growth that provides livelihood to all and preserves the environment for future generations, leading to a peaceful world.
-Over 500 million small farms manage most of the world’s agriculture land including fish farming and produce most of the world’s food.
+Over 500 million small farms manage most of the world’s agriculture land, including fish farming, and produce most of the world’s food.
 We cannot imagine a situation without them.
-We need to ensure survival of these farms not just for their livelihood and survival, but also for global food security and alleviation of poverty, under-nourishment and malnutrition.
+We need to ensure survival of these farms not just for the people's livelihood and survival, but also for global food security and the alleviation of poverty, under-nourishment and malnutrition.
 I strongly believe that small farms and farmers in developing countries are the backbone of food security and hence my work over the years has been in this direction, developing low-input, low-cost technologies that could be adopted and sustained by small aquaculture farmers, especially women leading to their empowerment.

 I pay homage to Reverend Dr. Sun Myung Moon for the ideals he stood for and his vision of one global peaceful family.
 Let us all work together to bring his ideals to reality.